madalenaRio/javascript-Basic-Games/21CardGame1Version/README.md

 I decided therefor to stop, and begin a new folder repository.
 In order to keep all the webpage development stages for evaluation porpuses I leave this pages has is.

-On the second folder 21CardGame2version you can find my finished version of this exercise.
+On the second folder 21CardGame2version inside my git you can find my finished version of this exercise.

 *bellow is the context in wich this webpage was created*